Every product is inspired by a deep love for our little ones, with the ultimate goal of keeping you and your family happy and connected.

 The tickle of Il Bruco is fun, but when these caterpillars are on the go, their fuzzy bodies can make you itch all over!
 Many caterpillars on La Furtuna Estate will turn into Clouded Apollo Butterflies, a species found only in Sicily.

 If your little one has an itch that won’t go away, try Bye Bye Itchy Skin.

 After a long day spent hopping through the fields of La Furtuna Estate, Il Coniglio sleeps for more than eight hours.
 We dream about snuggling with these soft and sweet Sicilian bunnies for a peaceful, relaxing sleep.

 Our Dreamy Hush Time can help your little one get to bed, and stay in bed.

 (ill poor-cohs-PEEN-noh cres-TAH-toh)

 Despite having a coat of sharp quills, Il Porcospino Crestato is a gentle animal.
 Crested Porcupines stay with their mate for life to raise their young.
 They’re nocturnal, so if you don’t see them in the Sicilian countryside, they might be sleeping!

-If your little one gets a bump or bruise, use our Boo Boo Be Gone.
+If your little one does pet a Porcospino, or just gets an ouchie, try Boo Boo Be Gone.